fmeza/UCI-HAR-Dataset-Project/CodeBook.md

 Each row represent mean values for each activity and each subject, for each of the variables selected.

- [1] "subject"
+ [1] "subject":
-	Subject identification
+	Subject identification.
-	Integer: 1-30
+	Integer: 1-30.

- [2] "activity"
+ [2] "activity":
-	Activity performed by the subject
+	Activity performed by the subject.

 	Values:
 		- WALKING
 		- WALKING_UPSTAIRS